microsoft/dotnet/dotnet-developer-projects.md

   * [NiL.JS](https://github.com/nilproject/NiL.JS) - A .NET implementation of the ECMAScript language and runtime.
   * [Phalanger](https://github.com/DEVSENSE/Phalanger) - full-featured PHP runtime & compiler for .NET/Mono frameworks.
 Phalanger is modern open-source implementation of PHP, compatible with the vast array of existing PHP code.
   * [Roslyn (.NET Compiler Platform)](https://github.com/dotnet/roslyn) - Open-source C# and Visual Basic compilers with rich code analysis APIs.

+## Tutorials
+  * [Docker with .NET Core](https://github.com/mindems/Docker.NET) - A tutorial trilogy designed to get you up and running quickly.

 ## Quality Assurance
   * [C# Coding Guidelines](https://github.com/dennisdoomen/CSharpGuidelines) - A set of coding guidelines for C# 3.0, 4.0 and 5.0 that extend StyleCop and can be forked and adapted for internal use.